-Passover was not given to commemorate the death of Christ, it looked forward to His first coming.
 Christ, our Passover, has already been offered.
 Therefore, to continue to observe the O.T.
 Passover is to say He never came.

 We must not take one Scripture out of the Bible and try to use it in order to compel someone else to do what we think they should do.
 Verses in the Bible must also be viewed in the context of the historical and cultural context in which they were given in.
-In the first century when the book of Hebrews was written, Christians were facing severe persecution, and the words in this verse, "as ye see the day approaching" could probably referred to the time when the temple would be destroyed, which was in 70 A.D.
+In the first century when the book of Hebrews was written, Christians were facing severe persecution, and the words in this verse, "as ye see the day approaching" probably referred to the time when the temple would be destroyed, which was in 70 A.D.
 These early Christians would not have a meeting place then, and would have to meet in private homes.
 Apparently, some of the Christians at this time were losing interest in Christ, or had defected from the faith, and were no longer meeting with other believers.

-Also consider the many Christians who are unable to attend a church or even a visible fellowship due to living in countries where they are experiencing severe religious persecution (even from their own families).
+Also, consider the many Christians who are unable to attend a church or even a visible fellowship due to living in countries where they are experiencing severe religious persecution (even from their own families).
 The only fellowship many have overseas is to listen to Christian radio with only wind-up radios (Saber devices).

-Most survivors of spiritual abuse are unable to attend a church due to it being too triggering for them, or because they have been unable to find a good Bible church.
+In addition, most survivors of spiritual abuse are unable to attend a church due to it being too triggering for them, or because they have been unable to find a good Bible church.

 Nevertheless, messages abound today from other Christians or Christian leaders (especially in the United States) to make exiters feel guilty if they aren't "in church on Sunday."
 This is similar to how members and children were made to feel guilty if they didn't show up for Sabbath services in the WCG (or other offshoot).

 We worship God in spirit and in truth, not at any particular church or location.
 (John 4:23-24) Since more and more churches today are being infiltrated by the church growth movement (including New Age elements), or are apostate, there are times when we have to stand alone for Christ.

 Jesus tells us He is able to save to the uttermost all those that come unto God by Him.
 (Hebrews 7:25) All that come to Him, He will not cast out.
 (John 6:37) He also says that He gives us eternal life and we will never perish, neither is any man able to take us out of His hand.
-(John 10:28) We are sealed with His Holy Spirit unto the day of redemption.
+(John 10:28) We are sealed with the Holy Spirit unto the day of redemption.
 (II Corinthians 1:22; Ephesians 1:13; 4:30) We are preserved in Jesus Christ.
 (Jude 1) We have an inheritance (that does not fade away) reserved for us in heaven.
 (I Peter 1:4) We may backslide or stumble, but we will never perish because He holds on to us, not vice versa.
 Jesus is the Good Shepherd and He will seek His lost sheep (those who wander away).
 He will not lose one of them.
 (John 6:39)

 Leaders of totalistic religious groups redefine grace, salvation and faith.
 "License to sin" is covered in several places on our site; i. e., our critique of Mystery of the Ages, Chapter 6, "GRACE."